ad-world/ad-world/README.md

 * Interested in: automation, AI agents, building the top 0.1% of products, finance

 ## 📈 Currently working on...
-* Email automation + data platforms @ Ramp
+* Growth products and generating pipeline at Ramp
-* Tinkering with tools like Cursor Composer and v0 by Vercel
+* Building personal finance tooling for Canadians ([link](https://github.com/ad-world/dawg))

 <!--
 ## 🔧 Things I can work with...